s0um0r0y/Sensor-Fusion-on-turtlebot2/README.md

 ### Hectorslam on RPlidar

-We implemented the hectorslam with gmaping to get a 2D map of the robotics lab in VIT.
-This map lacks depth information of the environment so we plan to use a depth camera(Orbec astra) to get the depth information of the environment.
+We implemented the [hectorslam](https://github.com/tu-darmstadt-ros-pkg/hector_slam) to get a 2D map of the robotics lab in VIT.
+This map lacks 3D depth information of the environment so we plan to use a depth camera(Orbec astra) to get the depth information of the environment.

 ### Point cloud data from Orbec Astra depth camera